flowing-wind/AutoLab/README.md

     python TemperatureVisualizer.py
     ```

+4.  **Operating the GUI**:
+    - **Mode Selection**: Use the "Switch to Auto" button to toggle between manual and automatic modes.
+    - **Manual Control**: In manual mode, once the system is stable, the "Request Next Setpoint" button will become active.
+Click it to proceed.
+    - **Pausing**: The "Pause" button will halt the simulation/control loop.
+    - **Reset**: The "Reset Simulation" button restarts the process with the current schedule from `config.csv`.

-4.  **Run Tests (Optional)**: To run the unit tests, use the following command from the project root:
+5.  **Run Tests (Optional)**: To run the unit tests, use the following command from the project root:
     ```bash
     python -m unittest discover tests
     ```